kasra-co/tab-component/readme.md

 `.tabPanel { display: none; }
 .tabPanel.selected { display: block; }`

+Has optional deletePanel prop to be passed down to TabPanels, which will be inserted at the bottom of the panel div.

 ## Extendable Tabs

 Created a new extendable-tab-view component that allows for the dynamic creation and deletion of tabs and panels.